awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-EKS.md

 1. Set up the CloudWatch agent as a DaemonSet on your Amazon EKS cluster or Kubernetes cluster to send metrics to CloudWatch, and set up FluentD as a DaemonSet to send logs to CloudWatch Logs\.

-   You can perform these steps at once as part of the quick start setup, or do them seprately\.
+   You can perform these steps at once as part of the quick start setup, or do them separately\.

 1. \(Optional\) Set up Amazon EKS control plane logging\.